Ready for winter?

 • From 1 April 2021, a 300% premium was added to properties left empty for ten years or more.

-This premium applies to the property and is not affected by changes to ownership or tenancy.
-If a property has been empty for at least one year upon purchase or lease of a property, you will be charged the additional premium.
+The long-term empty premium applies to the property and is not affected by changes to ownership or tenancy.
+If a property has been empty for at least one year upon purchase, or lease of a property, you will be charged the additional premium.
 The premium will end once it is occupied as a person's main residence.

 View information about empty properties and the advice and support that Telford & Wrekin Council can provide to help you bring the property back into use or to sell/rent, or contact the Empty Properties team: